blahosyl/dinner-party/README.md

 ##### Input in error messages

 When a user enters an invalid input, the input is repeated in the error message.
-This improves user interaction, and also avoids misunderstanding that could result from a [user entering input before the propmt apppears](https://github.com/blahosyl/dinner-party/issues/39).
+This improves user interaction, and also avoids misunderstanding that could result from a [user entering input before the prompt apppears](https://github.com/blahosyl/dinner-party/issues/39).

 ##### Tailored error messages